broadwayinc/wysiwyg4all/README.md

 ### Log mutation

 Default log mutation properties can be modified in `.mutation` .
+Copy and paste the following code example.
 Specific details can be referred in API manual.

 <br />